FluffyKas/FluffyKas/README.md

 <br/>

-Welcome to my github profile!
-If you're here to learn more about me and my projects, you in the right place.

-***

-### About Me

-I'm an aspiring frontend developer, embarked on a coding journey in January 2021.
-I'm currently based in Hungary but I live a migratory life.
+I'm a self-taught frontend developer (or at least aspiring to become one)!
+I started my coding journey in January 2021.
-My real name is Zsófi but online I'm usually called Kas.

 - :construction: I’m currently working on some [FEM](https://www.frontendmentor.io/profile/FluffyKas)  projects for my portfolio
 - 🌱 I’m currently learning React